Iranian architecture: Persian domes

-The Sassanid Empire initiated the construction of the first large-scale domes in Persia (Iran), with such royal buildings as the Palace of Ardashir and Dezh Dokhtar.
-After the Muslim conquest of the Sassanid Empire, the Persian architectural style became a major influence on Islamic societies and the dome also became a feature of Muslim architecture (see gonbad).
+The Sasanian Empire initiated the construction of the first large-scale domes in Iran, with such royal buildings as the Palace of Ardashir and Qal'eh Dokhtar.
+After the Muslim conquest of the Sassanid Empire, the Persian architectural style became a major influence on Islamic societies and the dome also became a feature of Muslim architecture.

 The Il-Khanate period provided several innovations to dome-building that eventually enabled the Persians to construct much taller structures.
 These changes later paved the way for Safavid architecture.
-The pinnacle of Il-Khanate architecture was reached with the construction of the Soltaniyeh Dome (1302–1312) in Zanjan, Iran, which measures 50 m in height and 25 m in diameter, making it the 3rd largest and the tallest masonry dome ever erected.
+The pinnacle of Il-Khanate architecture was reached with the construction of the Dome of Soltaniyeh (1302–1312) in Zanjan, Iran, which measures 50 m in height and 25 m in diameter, making it the 3rd largest and the tallest masonry dome ever erected.
 The thin, double-shelled dome was reinforced by arches between the layers.

-The renaissance in Persian mosque and dome building came during the Safavid dynasty, when Shah Abbas, in 1598, initiated the reconstruction of Isfahan, with the Naqsh-e Jahan Square as the centerpiece of his new capital.
+The renaissance in Persian mosque and dome building came during the Safavid era, when Abbas the Great, in 1598, initiated the reconstruction of Isfahan, with the Naqsh-e Jahan Square as the centerpiece of his new capital.
 Architecturally they borrowed heavily from Il-Khanate designs, but artistically they elevated the designs to a new level.

 The distinct feature of Persian domes, which separates them from those domes created in the Christian world or the Ottoman and Mughal empires, was the use of colourful tiles, with which the exterior of domes are covered much like the interior.
 These domes soon numbered dozens in Isfahan and the distinct blue shape would dominate the skyline of the city.
 Reflecting the light of the sun, these domes appeared like glittering turquoise gems and could be seen from miles away by travelers following the Silk road through Persia.

-This very distinct style of architecture was inherited from the Seljuq dynasty, who for centuries had used it in their mosque building, but it was perfected during the Safavids when they invented the haft- rangi, or seven colour style of tile burning, a process that enabled them to apply more colours to each tile, creating richer patterns, sweeter to the eye.
+This very distinct style of architecture was inherited from the Seljuk era, who for centuries had used it in their mosque building, but it was perfected during the Safavids when they invented the haft-rang, or seven colour style of tile burning, a process that enabled them to apply more colours to each tile, creating richer patterns, sweeter to the eye.
 The colours that the Persians favoured were gold, white and turquoise patterns on a dark-blue background.
 The extensive inscription bands of calligraphy and arabesque on most of the major buildings where carefully planned and executed by Ali Reza Abbasi, who was appointed head of the royal library and Master calligrapher at the Shah's court in 1598, while Shaykh Bahai oversaw the construction projects.
 Reaching 53 meters in height, the dome of Masjed-e Shah (Shah Mosque) would become the tallest in the city when it was finished in 1629.
 It was built as a double-shelled dome, spanning 14 m between the two layers and resting on an octagonal dome chamber.